actswartz/ansible/TUES/05 5 – Playbooks (IOS-XE).md

 # Lab – IOS-XE Playbook

 ## Introduction

-In this lab, you will run an Ansible playbook against Cisco IOS-XE devices (CSR routers).
-The playbook configures basic settings, including hostname, Loopback interface, a MOTD banner, and verifies connectivity with a ping test.
-You will also complete a stretch task to configure NTP and Syslog for centralized management.
+In this lab, you will create and run an Ansible playbook against Cisco IOS-XE devices (CSR routers).
+The playbook will configure hostnames, Loopback interfaces, a MOTD banner, and will verify connectivity with a ping test.
+You will also extend the playbook with a stretch task to configure NTP and Syslog.

 ## Objectives

-* Apply Ansible playbooks to IOS-XE devices
+* Create an Ansible playbook from scratch
-* Configure hostname and interfaces using `ios_config`
+* Apply configurations to IOS-XE devices
-* Set a Message of the Day (MOTD) banner
+* Configure hostname, interfaces, and a MOTD banner
 * Verify connectivity using `ios_ping`
-* Stretch: Configure NTP and Syslog with Ansible
+* Stretch: Add NTP and Syslog configuration

 ## Lab Steps